NTAnhclc21/LapTrinhSongSong-ANN/README.md

 ```bash
 make clean
 ```

+## Watch a Video

+Watch this [video](https://youtu.be/OgsnsudoaZU?si=hKOdXyLBExCXcUAL) to see how we run the code in Google Colab.

 ## References
 - [A neural network implementation for the MNIST dataset, written in plain C](https://github.com/AndrewCarterUK/mnist-neural-network-plain-c.git), by AndrewCarterUK